Thank you for reading our post, please rate this article at the end.

 14. Refugio State Beach

-Although this beach does not have RV or tent sites with electric, water, and sewage hookups, it is still in high demand.
+Although this beach does not offer RV or tent sites with electric, water, and sewage hookups, it remains in high demand.

-Book your camping spot at least six months early to get a reservation.
+Book your camping spot at least six months in advance to secure a reservation.
 The area is trendy because it’s located in stunning California.

 15. Cedar Bluff Campgrounds